msh-shiplu/CodeSpace/USAGE.md

 ### Automatic grading

-If a problem has an answer (i.e. the last line has the "ANSWER:" tag followed by a 1-line answer), there student submissions will be graded automatically.
+If a problem has an answer (i.e. the last line has the "ANSWER:" tag followed by a 1-line answer), student submissions will be graded automatically.
 If a student's answer matches the specified answer exactly, the solution is automatically marked correct.
 If they don't match, the solution is marked incorrect.

 ```
 # 5 2 1 Cardinality